Esri/offline-editor-js/README.md

 offline-editor-js
 =================

 Experimental JavaScript library that auto-detects an offline condition and stores FeatureLayer edit activities until a connection is reestablished.
-No longer will offline edit be the sole domain of native SDKs!
+Works with adds, updates and deletes.

+Includes several libraries:

+- OfflineStore - overrides applyEdits() method
+- OfflineTileStore - stores tiles for offline pan and zoom.
+- OfflineFeatureStore - **TBD** (manages features for offline usage)

 ##How to use?

+The easiest approach is to simply use the library to override applyEdits():

 **Step 1.** The library provides a constructor that can simply be used in place of the traditional applyEdit() method.
 It does all the rest of the work for you: